Are you a professional? Visit our professional's page for resources and information.

 People with eating disorders are often secretive about their eating and may feel guilty and ashamed.
 They may focus excessively on their weight and shape, leading them to make unhealthy choices about food, which can affect them in many ways.
 These are the main types of eating disorder: Anorexia, Bulimia and Binge Eating Disorder.

 Everyone is different and so eating disorders can differ from person to person, too.
-It can take time to be officially diagnosed.
-There are common signs though.
-The good news is that recovery is possible and the sooner someone gets treatment the more likely they are to manage their eating better.
+It can take time to be officially diagnosed but you don’t have to wait for a diagnosis to seek help and get support – any level of concern or worry about your eating is valid.
+There are common signs and the good news is that recovery is possible and the sooner someone gets treatment the more likely they are to manage their eating better.

 What might help?